YingyiLiu/FinGreen3D/README.md

 Yingyi Liu et al. A reliable open-source package for performance evaluation of floating renewable energy systems in coastal and offshore regions.
 Energy Conversion and management, 2018.

-Please cite the above paper in your relevant publications if the FINGREEN3D code or its executable has contributed to your work.
+Please cite the above paper in your relevant publications if the FINGREEN3D code or its executable (dynamic link library) has contributed to your work.

 NO WARRANTY is given to FINGREEN3D.